ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

-Often we are getting asked about the relationship between `Gitops-Operator/ArgoCD` and `Red Hat Advanced Cluster Management's` (RHACM's)-Policies-Framework` and if they can be used together.
+Often we are getting asked about the relationship between `Gitops-Operator/ArgoCD` and `Red Hat Advanced Cluster Management's` (RHACM's)-Policies-Framework and if they can be used together.
 To start with:
-They are a perfect fit and in the following we will list the advantages of the integration by showing some examples.
+They are a `perfect` fit and in the following we will list the advantages of the integration by showing some concrete examples.

 ## Advantages of using Policies with ArgoCD

 * RHACM can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
 See an example [here](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml).
   Using the `App-of-Apps` pattern you can e.g. have a root `Gitops-Operator/ArgoCD-Application` which deploys other Applications.
 One of those child-apps could have the purpose to deploy Policies.
-  Please review this [blog](https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/) for a comprehensive example how to bootstrap an Environment using Policies.
+  Please review this [blog](https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/) for a comprehensive example how to bootstrap an environment using Policies.

 * It offers you the option to enforce and monitor the settings of `Gitops-Operator/ArgoCD` regardless if you have a `centralized` or `decentralized` approach.
 This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC and which are later difficult to troubleshoot.
-* You get advanced templating features optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster like in the example below:
+* You get `advanced templating features` optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster like in the example below:

 ```
 object-templates: